Pbc teacher licensure

 All courses are taught online; most are currently available only in a two year rotation.
 During the academic school year, students should expect to spend a substantial amount of time reading and attending to assignments in front of a computer.
 Those employed full-time, who have other significant responsibilities, should consider whether their schedules allow for such a commitment.
 A number of the courses involve developing lesson/unit plans and working with one’s own students in a dance education setting.

-The U.S. Department of Education requires that all higher education institutions advise students as to whether their curriculum provides them with the eligibility to apply for a professional license and/or certification in the state for which they plan to practice.
+The U.S. Department of Education requires that all higher education institutions advise students as to whether their educational curriculum meets the standards required for a professional teaching license/certificate in the state or U.S. territory where they plan to teach.